Murplugg/awesome-artificial-general-intelligence/README.md

 * [NNAISENSE](https://nnaisense.com/) - Leverages the 25-year proven track record of one of the leading research teams in AI to build large-scale neural network solutions for superhuman perception and intelligent automation, with the ultimate goal of marketing general-purpose Artificial Intelligences.
 * [vicarious](https://www.vicarious.com/) - Developing artificial general intelligence for robots.
 * [BICA Society - Biologically Inspired Cognitive Architectures Society](http://bicasociety.org/)
+* [ANSA](https://github.com/patham9/ANSNA) - Adaptive Neuro-Symbolic Network Agent.
+Takes the Assumption of Insufficient Knowledge and Resources (AIKR) as fundamental working assumption.
+* [Daydreamer](https://github.com/eriktmueller/daydreamer) - Daydreaming in Humans and Machines: A Computer Model of the Stream of Thought
+* [Neural Consciousness Flow](https://github.com/netpaladinx/NeuCFlow) - Explores reasoning with the notion of attentive awareness from a cognitive perspective, formulated in the form of attentive message passing on graphs.
+Achieves SOTA on Knowledge Base Completion (KBC) tasks.
+* [Self-Organising RNNs](https://github.com/Saran-nns/PySORN_0.1) - Prospects of Biologically Plausible Artificial Brain Circuits Solving General Intelligence Tasks at the Imminence of Chaos
+* [Limbic System](https://github.com/SoyGema/Limbic_System) - Based on the paper _Neuroscience-Inspired Artificial Intelligence_ (Hassabis 2018) to develop AI advacement through brain reverse engineering and bio inspiration.
+* [Compositional Attention Networks for Machine Reasoning](https://cs.stanford.edu/people/dorarad/mac/index.html) - The MAC network is an end-to-end differentiable model that performs an explicit multi-step reasoning process.
+* [Automatically Composing Representation Transformations as a Means for Generalization](https://sites.google.com/view/compositionalrecursivelearner/home) - Exploits compositional structures of task distributions to learn algorithmic procedures over representation transformations as a means for extrapolation in compositional problems.

 ## Forums / News / Social